Mastering camelina cultivation

 In a context of agro-ecological transition, soybeans are back in the spotlight thanks to their low input requirements and varied outlets.
 Boosted by regulatory and economic support (protein plan, MAEC, SIE...), this crop offers real opportunities in both conventional and organic farming.
 This training course will provide you with a comprehensive, practical technical approach to successfully manage each stage of the crop, secure your yields and make the most of your production.

-Plant and canopy functioning:
+1 Plant and canopy functioning:

 - Key aspects of soybean physiology and phenology

-- Identifying levers to improve yields
+- Highlighting levers for improving yields

-Cultural management adapted to the South-West :
+2 - Cultural management adapted to the South-West :

 - Planting